top of page

 Pharmacist managers must guide their teams to address SDOH by embedding strategic, person-centered interventions into daily workflow.
 These approaches strengthen equity, improve clinical outcomes, and ensure that pharmacy services reflect the real-world challenges patients face.

-Below are five key focus areas pharmacist managers may use to structure and scale SDOH-responsive care:
+Below are five key focus areas pharmacist managers may use to structure and scale SDOH-responsive pharmacy care:

 1. Promote Adherence Through Medication Synchronization and Support: